Purpello/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

-In this assignment, we will answer several questions about a set of walking activity data for an anonymous individual, described in the README file.
+In this assignment, I will answer several questions about a set of walking activity data for an anonymous individual, described in the README file.

 ## Loading and preprocessing the data

 Our first step is to load the data and do any initial preprocessing.

 First, let's load the `dplyr` package, which provides convenient methods for grouping, filtering, and summarizing data.
 Depending on the configuration of your system, you may see several system messages related to loading `dplyr`.
-We'll also load `ggplot2` so that we can make attractive plots (though we could have also used the base plotting system or lattice).
+We'll also load `ggplot2` so that I can make attractive plots.
+I will also used the base plotting system.